deris/dotfiles/README.md

-Config
+dotfiles
 ======

-it's my config like dotfiles
+This is my dotfiles.